 This post contains affiliate links

-The Juiciest, Most Flavourful Meatloaf Recipe
+This is the Juiciest, Most Flavourful Meatloaf Recipe

-2. Ice-Cold Water for Perfect Texture
+2. Ice-Cold Water gives us the Perfect Texture:

 Adding ice-cold water helps the fat in the meat stay solid longer during mixing, ensuring a more evenly textured, juicier meatloaf.
+Ask Chef Jody, it’s science.

-A Better Glaze (No Ketchup Overload!)
+What about a Better Glaze (No Ketchup Overload!)

 Ingredients

-- 1–2 cooking onions, very finely diced (should measure about 1½ heaping cups)
+- 1-2 cooking onions, very finely diced (should measure about 1 1/2 heaping cups)

 - 1 large clove garlic, finely minced